6808/6808.github.io/labs/lab0.md

 Check-offs {#checkoff}
 ----------

-We will hold checkoffs during Office Hours (Thursday, February 6, 4-5pm and Monday, February 10, 12-1pm) in the 56-129 Athena Cluster, and during the iOS Tutorial on Friday, February 7, 4-5pm at 56-154 (the usual classroom).
+We will hold checkoffs during Office Hours and during the iOS Tutorial on Friday, February 19.
 :::
 :::